szymanskir/Face-Recognition/README.md

 make summary
 ```

-The results are store in the `summary.csv` file.
+The results are stored in the `summary.csv` file.
 Currently only one classifier was implemented.
 The current architecture allows the user to implement other models and compare them based on the selected metric.

 Method description
 ------------